cpt-max/Docs/Migrating shaders to ShaderConductor.md

 You can mix MojoShader and ShaderConductor shaders in the same project, only ShaderConductor can handle shader model 4 or 5 though.
 <br>

 The moment a single shader in the file is set to shader model 4 or higher, the entire file will be compiled through ShaderConductor.
 So if you mix SM 3 and SM 4 shaders in the same file, even the SM 3 shaders will be compiled through ShaderConductor.
-For this reason it is recommended to switch all shaders in the file to SM 4 or higher simultaneously, because SM 2 and 3 support is not that great with ShaderConductor (see SM 2 and 3 limitations below).
+It is recommended to switch all shaders in the file to SM 4 or higher simultaneously, because SM 2 and 3 support is not that great with ShaderConductor (see SM 2 and 3 limitations below).
 <br>

 ShaderConductor compilation does not require Wine on Linux or Mac, so forcing ShaderConductor compilation for pure SM 2 and 3 files can still be useful.